Skip to main content

 2.3 The parties will review this arrangement on or about the anniversary of the CPS Online Training Module first being made available on the Standard etrainu LMS.
 During such review, either party may elect to end the availability of the CPS Online Training Module on the Standard etrainu LMS immediately following the Long Stop Date (see clauses 2.4 and 4.5 of this Schedule 2).

-2.4 Once the CPS Online Training Module is made available on the Standard etrainu LMS, the relevant Statement of Work will continue until the date on which that CPS Online Training Module is no longer available on the Standard etrainu LMS and all supply of access to that CPS Online Training Module to etrainu’s customers has ended (Long Stop Date).
+2.4 Once the CPS Online Training Module is made available on the Standard etrainu LMS, the Statement of Work will continue until the date on which that CPS Online Training Module is no longer available on the Standard etrainu LMS and all supply of access to that CPS Online Training Module to etrainu’s customers has ended (Long Stop Date).

 3. Responsibility